andresark/demo-app/README.md

-# Demo app for Deep Security
+# Demo app for Cloud One Workload Security

-This repository contains a script to help deploy a tomcat application to introduce folks to the capabilities of Deep Security.
+This repository contains a script to help deploy a tomcat application to introduce folks to the capabilities of Cloud One Workload Security.

 ## Table of Contents